Karen Wyld is an author and freelance writing living on the coast, south of Adelaide.

-Her draft manuscript Where the Fruit Falls was short-listed for the 2017 Richell Prize, and accepted into the 2018 Hardcopy professional development program and Hardcopy industry weekend.
+This manuscript was also short-listed for the 2021 Victorian Premier’s Literary Awards and the 2017 Richell Prize.
+And accepted into the 2018 Hardcopy professional development program and Hardcopy industry weekend.
 She was awarded the inaugural ACT Writers/First Nations Australia Writers Network Hardcopy Scholarship.

-She self-published her debut novel When Rosa Came Home in December 2013.
+Karen self-published her debut novel When Rosa Came Home in December 2013.
 This book was short-list for the 2015 South Australian Readers and Writers People’s Choice Award.

-Karen participated in the Writers SA writers in regional residency program, completing 4-weeks of working with Ceduna communities in Sept/Oct 2018.
+Karen participated in the Writers SA writers in regional residency program, completing 4-weeks working with Ceduna communities in Sept/Oct 2018.